 The more accountable and open you are with clients, the more likely they are to use you again.
 And more than that, the more likely they are to recommend you to others.
 That can set you up for a snowball-effect of success.

 Starting a construction business isn’t the simplest process, but countless generations of contractors know how rewarding it can be.
 Contractors are naturally resourceful and hardworking and continually find ways to make their businesses work.
 At the same time, construction has some of the highest closure rates for companies in their first five years.
 So the biggest challenge is starting on a strong foundation and staying successful.

 That’s why the best advice anyone can give you if you’re looking to start your own construction business is this: Don’t go it alone.
-Join industry associations, network and get help from professionals like construction-specific CPAs.
+Join industry associations, network and get help from professionals like construction-specific CPAs and utilize construction accounting software.
 Partner with people that will give you the resources and support to help your hard work translate into real success.